Ike Weir

-Ike Weir (February 5, 1867 – September 12, 1908) was an Irish boxer, credited with being the first man to take the Featherweight Championship of the World in a match against Frank Murphy on March 31, 1889, in Kouts, Indiana.
-The fight was billed as a World Featherweight Title, and went an astounding eighty rounds, though it was officially declared a draw.
-Some sources may credit Weir with taking the World Title as early as 1887 in his knockout title wins over Jack Farrell in Ridgefield, New Jersey on January 24, or Jack Williams in Westerly Rhode, Island, on March 10.
+Ike Weir (February 5, 1867 – September 12, 1908) was an Irish boxer, credited with being the first man to be featherweight champion of the world.
+He took the title after defeating Frank Murphy on March 31, 1889, in Kouts, Indiana in a fight that went an astounding eighty rounds, though it was officially declared a draw.
+Some sources may credit Weir with taking the world title as early as 1887 in his knockout title wins over Jack Farrell in Ridgefield, New Jersey on January 24, or Jack Williams in Westerly, Rhode Island, on March 10.
 Weir first claimed the title in his win over Farrell.

 He was recognized by most sources to have lost the title on January 13, 1890, to Torpedo Billy Murphy in a fourteenth-round knockout in San Francisco, California.

 Early life and career

-Weir was born on February 5, 1867, in Lurgan, Ireland (now Northern Ireland, UK) when all Ireland was part of the United Kingdom.
+Weir was born on February 5, 1867, in Lurgan, Ireland.
 He grew up near Belfast, where his father worked as a breeder, buyer, and trainer of thoroughbred horses for the gentry.
 Weir was somewhat dark complected with curly hair, blue eyes, and a lean build.
 He was well educated and had a fondness for books, and music.
 His shooting skills with both gun and pistol were noteworthy, and he was a fine pianist, having taken music education at an early age.
-Lighthearted and a serious entertainer, he was known to dance an Irish Jig on occasion for the entertainment of his fans or even to perform a handstand or backflip in the ring.
+Lighthearted and a serious entertainer, he was known to dance a jig, or to perform a handstand or backflip in the ring for the entertainment of his fans.
 Beginning work as a cross country jockey in Preston, England before taking up boxing, he had a fondness for horses from an early age.
-His ring name "spider" may have had an origin in his thin arms and legs, or a result of the spider like riding crouch he assumed as a jockey.
+His ring name "spider" may have had an origin in his thin arms and legs, or a result of the spider-like riding crouch he assumed as a jockey.

 Early career boxing in England

-On October 5, 1885, he entered an amateur boxing contest in Manchester, England, where he defeated Stewart of Bradford, and Bill Palon, before being beaten by Joe Fielden who was thirty pounds heavier than Weir.
-His official boxing debut was on October 9, 1885, against W. Harlow in Salford, Lancashire, England.
+On October 5, 1885, he entered an amateur boxing contest in Manchester, where he defeated Stewart of Bradford, and Bill Palon, before being beaten by Joe Fielden who was thirty pounds heavier than Weir.
+His official boxing debut was on October 9, 1885, against W. Harlow in Salford.
 His first serious boxing instruction was obtained in Liverpool.
-He defeated Billy Sykes in Liverpool in four rounds on points using English boxing rules.
+There he defeated Billy Sykes in four rounds on points using English boxing rules.
 In the next two years, before his first bout with Tommy Warren, he won ten of fourteen fights, with only four being considered draws.